GPS amplifier +16dB

 Use cable with lower loss, or use an amplier, or both?

-Standard RG58 coaxial cable works well for distances of up to 30 metres from antenna to repeater; any longer than this and signal losses through attenuation become significant.
+Standard RG58 coaxial cable works well for distances of up to approximately 25 metres from antenna to repeater when using an outdoor antenna with 35dB of signal gain; any longer than this and signal losses through attenuation become significant.

 This situation can be overcome by using a cable with a better loss characteristic; generally the thicker the cable the less attenuation is experienced.